Why the Best CPA Firm for Cryptocurrency Isn’t Always Local: Remote Tax Expertise Explained

 • Tools like CoinTracking, Koinly, or TaxBit to pull transaction data straight from your wallets.

-• Encrypted video calls for strategy sessions.
+• Encrypted video calls for meetings and sessions with them.

 5. What You Should Consider When Choosing a Remote CPA Firm